If this is your first time to hear about the term "Breadcrumb" used in web design, let me show you what it looks like:

 You'll be able to see something like this:

-Now, the text you are seeing in the builder or in Cornerstone is not the actual text that will appear on the front-end of your site.
+Now, the text you are seeing in Cornerstone is not the actual text that will appear on the front-end of your site.
 That's merely a placeholder.
 On the front-end, you'll see the hierarchy of the webpages starting with the link to the Home on the left-most part, then moving one child further on the right.

 In this case, since the page we are creating is the Company Profile, which in this example is a child of the About Us page, the structure is: Home > About Us > Company Profile.